Marco Gonzales gets bounce-back start he was looking for as Mariners beat Angels

 “He threw me probably nine straight fastballs in three different at-bats,” Murphy said.
 “In the back of my head, the curveball is still there after not seeing it and not seeing it and being down 0-2.
 I shortened up and saw the fastball in and put a good swing on it.”

 Gonzales couldn’t quite make it out of the sixth inning.
 A one-out walk to Mike Trout and a two-out bloop single from Albert Pujols forced him out of the game at 109 pitches.
-His replacement Cory Gearrin gave up RBI single to pinch-hitter Tommy LaStella that was charged to Gonzales but came back to retire Calhoun to end the inning.
+His replacement, Cory Gearrin, gave up an RBI single to pinch-hitter Tommy LaStella that was charged to Gonzales.
+Gearrin came back to retire Calhoun to end the inning.

 Santana got that run back in the top of the seventh against reliever Luis Garcia, hammering another solo homer in almost the exact same spot as his first.
-It was his fifth multi-homer game of his career.
-He now has 13 homers and 47 RBI.
+It was his fifth multihomer game of his career.
+He has 13 homers and 47 RBI.

 “I’m just trying to get comfortable again,” he said.

 Austin Adams and Brandon Brennan were solid out of the bullpen each pitching scoreless innings without incident.
-Roenis Elias walked two batters in the ninth but still didn’t allow a run.
+Roenis Elias walked two batters in the ninth but didn’t allow a run.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.